Bin Weevils: Gameplay

-Bin Weevils was inspired by the concept of actual insects, specifically weevils.
-Players had the opportunity to create, personalise, and manage their own avatars within a virtual environment.
-The game was situated in a bin-themed landscape, featuring various locations meticulously crafted to reflect this, incorporating items typically found in a trash bin, such as mold and orange peels.
+Bin Weevils was inspired by insects, specifically weevils.
+Players created and personalised their own avatars in a virtual environment.
+The game was situated in a bin-themed landscape, featuring various locations and incorporating items typically found in a rubbish dustbin.
 Each player possessed a "Nest", where they could modify the colour and design of their rooms using various items and decorations.
-Players had the option to expand their nests to include all eight rooms by utilising the Mulch currency through a membership, and they could also decorate their nest rooms by purchasing items from the "Shopping Mall", arranging them within their rooms from their My Stuff Box.

-Nestco served as the primary retail shopping department, allowing players to acquire nest items and bundles for room decoration.
+Players had the option to enhance their nests to include up to eight rooms by utilising the Mulch currency through a membership.
+Players could also decorate their nest by arranging room items purchased from the "Shopping Mall," with Nestco serving as the primary retail shopping department.
 Nestco featured over 18 categories of items, the Nestige Range, and a showroom.
-Items could be removed from an account by selling them in exchange for the Mulch currency.
-The nest included amenities such as a home cinema, a plaza (a virtual business empire) a garden, a nest generator (which powered a Nest and gave it electricity), and a Bin Bot Portal.
-Additionally, every player had a "Bin Card" in their nest, which they could stamp daily to earn rewards, including hat coupons, item vouchers, exclusive seeds, Experience Points (XP), Dosh, Mulch, puzzle pieces, and various other benefits.
-They could also put together each puzzle piece they collected on certain days to unlock rare items.
+Items could be sold by players in exchange for the Mulch currency.
+The nest included amenities such as a private cinema, a plaza, a garden, a nest generator, and a Bin Bot Portal.
+Additionally, every player had a "Bin Card" which they could stamp daily to earn rewards.
+These included item vouchers, exclusive seeds, Experience Points (XP), Dosh, Mulch, puzzle pieces, and various other benefits.
+Completing a puzzle with the collected pieces unlocked rare nest items.

 Plazas were situated beneath a user's Nest and housed five virtual enterprises.
 Among these was a photo studio, allowing members to decorate their Photo Studios with various props, cutouts, decorations, and backdrops for other users to utilise for photography.
-Players had the option to frame their photographs in a selection of frames and sizes, which they could then display in their nest rooms.
+Players had the option to frame their photographs in a variety of styles, which they could then display in their nest rooms.
 A Bin Tycoon would generate income at the Cash Machines for each photo frame sold.
-Additionally, the plazas included four party rooms (also known as nightclubs), where members could adorn these spaces with an extensive selection of decorations and party supplies for players to party in.
-Each party room could be personalized with text, colour choices, facades, decorations, and music.
+Additionally, the plazas included four nightclub party rooms, where members could decorate with various party supplies.
 For every customer attracted from the Plaza Directory outside the Shopping Mall, members would receive earnings at the Cash Machines.
-Players would also earn XP for using a Plaza.
+Players would also earn experience points for using a Plaza.